 It is the policy of OIT that all persons shall be treated equally and fairly, and an environment free of illegal discrimination and harassment shall be maintained.
 The University expressly prohibits discrimination based on race, color, gender, marital status, national origin, age, disability, religion, pregnancy, sexual orientation, gender identity or expression, or any other consideration not directly and substantively related to effective performance; and in compliance with all relevant federal, state and local laws and regulations.
 This commitment includes taking affirmative action in employment decisions and practices; promoting discourse and activity which seek to enhance campus diversity and which mirrors the pluralism of our society; ensuring prompt and impartial consideration of any discrimination complaint; and equitably resolving any such complaint found to have merit.

 Complaints of discrimination, discrimination harassment, or workplace concerns should be immediately reported to Oregon Tech's designated Title VII/ADA/504 Coordinator, Office of Human Resources, Suzette Yaezenko, at 541.885.1108, or Room 108 of Snell Hall.

-Complaints of sex-based discrimination, and sexual harassment should be immediately reported to Oregon Tech's designated Title IX Coordinator, Nicole Briggs at 541.885.1847, or Room 225A of College Union.
+Complaints of sex-based discrimination, and sexual harassment should be immediately reported to Oregon Tech's designated Title IX Coordinator, Suzette Yaezenko, at 541.885.1108, or Room 108 of Snell Hall.